-Those wanting to become an SQL Developer can take an SQL bootcamp and other relevant classes to get the right skills and training for the job.
-A comprehensive, career-oriented bootcamp is a great choice for prospective SQL Developers as this kind of intensive class will teach students everything they need to know to get started with SQL development.
+Those who want to become SQL Developers can take an SQL bootcamp and other relevant classes to gain the right skills and training for the job.
+A comprehensive, career-oriented bootcamp is a great choice for prospective SQL Developers, as this kind of intensive class will teach students everything they need to know to get started with SQL development.
 SQL Developers also often need to know a few relevant programming languages and have familiarity with Business Intelligence (BI) software to customize databases to a business’s needs.
 Read on to learn more about the kinds of skills SQL Developers need and what classes can provide relevant training.

 What Skills Will I Need to Learn to Become an SQL Developer?

 SQL Developers will need to be proficient in SQL and database management systems.
-Those just getting started with SQL can learn one relational database management system, such as Microsoft’s Server SQL, or an open-source option like PostgreSQL.
-Learning how to use one relational database management system will provide students with basic foundational knowledge that can be used to learn other dialects or flavors.
+Those just getting started with SQL can learn one relational database management system such as Microsoft’s SQL Server or an open-source option like PostgreSQL.
+Learning how to use one relational database management system will provide students with basic foundational knowledge that can be used to learn other dialects.
 Many of the most prominent database management systems are relational, though well-rounded SQL Developers will also know non-relational database management approaches like NoSQL.
-Additionally, it will be useful for prospective SQL Developers to learn how to use some of the popular tools that aid one in managing and developing databases like DBeaver or Adminer.
+Additionally, it will be useful for prospective SQL Developers to learn how to use some of the popular tools that aid in managing and developing databases, like DBeaver or Adminer.

 Most SQL Developers will also need to bring their SQL skills together with a thorough knowledge of business and data.
 SQL Developers spend much of their time developing databases for a business or organization so that data can be stored, retrieved, and analyzed.
-SQL Developers need to know how to program databases according to their employer’s needs, and so that their employer can make important decisions based on their data.
-This will involve needing to know additional programming languages like Python, Java, Ruby, or C# and becoming familiar with common data visualization software used for Business Intelligence, like Power BI or Tableau
+SQL Developers need to know how to program databases according to their employer’s needs and enable their employer to make important decisions based on their data.
+This will involve needing to know additional programming languages like Python, Java, Ruby, or C# and becoming familiar with common data visualization software used for Business Intelligence, like Power BI or Tableau.

 In addition to knowing how to use various tools, scripting languages, and systems, SQL Developers need soft skills like problem-solving, attention to detail, teamwork, and strong written and verbal communication skills.
 These skills can be learned over time, rather than in a class, and it is essential to use one's job and teamwork to practice them.
-That being said, it is common for SQL Developers to collaborate and communicate with their team members through a version control system, like Git or Mercurial.
-Version control will allow one to track any changes team members make to code in a database and it will be a common mode of collaboration for SQL Developers.
+That being said, it is common for SQL Developers to collaborate and communicate with their team members through a version control system such as Git or Mercurial.
+Version control allows teams to track changes made by team members to the code in a database and is a common mode of collaboration for SQL Developers.

 What Courses Should I Enroll in to Become an SQL Developer?